BioEarthDigital/CycSim/README.md

 # CycSim - a context-based long-read simulator

-Errors in long-read sequencing data are often context-dependent, with certain bases more prone to specific errors.
-Most existing simulators introduce errors randomly and thus fail to accurately capture these error patterns, only roughly simulating overall error rates. `CycSim` addresses this by modeling errors based on k-mer context, enabling more realistic simulation of sequencing error characteristics.
+Long-read sequencing data contain context-dependent errors, where certain bases are more likely to be misread depending on their surrounding sequence.
+Most existing simulators introduce errors randomly, which overlooks these error biases and only approximates the overall error rate. `CycSim` takes a different approach by modeling errors in a k-mer–dependent manner, enabling more realistic and biologically accurate error simulation.

 `CycSim` is easy to train and supports all types of long-read sequencing data.
 It currently provides pre-trained models for BGI CycloneSEQ, PacBio HiFi, and Oxford Nanopore Q20 data.
 Users can also quickly train their own custom models using a BAM file of reads aligned to a reference genome.